 Phytophthora crown and root rot is also a risk to cucumbers.
-This is caused by overly-wet soil, and can almost be entirely eliminated in a garden setting if one provides well-draining soil for their plants.
+This is caused by overly-wet soil, and can almost be entirely eliminated in a vegetable garden setting if one provides well-draining soil for their plants.

 If it develops in your soil, avoid planting more plants in that spot for a couple years.
 There are resistant plants for this soil infection as well.

 Finally, we have the cucumber mosaic virus.
 Spread mostly by aphids, this virus will cause cucumber leaves to wrinkle and become patchy in color.
 Fruit may become bumpier than normal, create odd shapes, or look pale or greyish.

 The best way to protect your plants from CMV infection is to wipe out aphids when they appear on the underside of your cucumber plant leaves.
 Infected plants should be removed and destroyed to prevent further spread.